Brooks Air Force Base: BRAC

 Following the 1995 BRAC, when Brooks AFB was removed from the Base Realignment and Closure list, city, state, military, and community planners began several years of hard work to develop a plan to privatize approved the gradual transition in ownership of Brooks AFB from the Air Force to the Brooks Development Authority.
 This transition came into full effect on July 22, 2002, when the Brooks Development Authority assumed control of the newly named Brooks City-Base.

 In 2005, Brooks City-Base was once again placed on the BRAC list.
 Air Force operations ceased on 15 September 2011.
 The Brooks Development Authority has demonstrated economic development success with projects including a 62 acre retail development, approximately 256000 sqft of research and distribution facilities for DPT Laboratories, the South Texas Center for Emerging Infectious Diseases (an infectious disease research institute coordinated with the University of Texas at San Antonio), an international pharmaceutical company, and a $25.5 million City/County emergency operations center which opened in the Fall 2007.
 Brooks City-Base inactivated the 311th Air Base Group on 1 Sept, 2011, and the remaining few USAF personnel had shuttered the base for good by the 15th of that month.

+In 2015, the University of the Incarnate Word School of Osteopathic Medicine was established on the site of the US Air Force's School of Aerospace Medicine.
+As the second osteopathic medical school in Texas, it achieved full accreditation in 2021 with the graduation of its inaugural class of students.